 So you’ve decided to take advantage of the many benefits of riding a bike.
 Well played, sir, well played.
-There’s only one tiny problem: You don’t own a bicycle or yours has collected dust and you’re curious to know if it’s still the right bike for you.
+There’s only one tiny problem: you don’t own a bicycle or yours has collected dust and you’re curious to know if it’s still the right bike for you.

-Well we can help you figure what you should look for now that you’re in the market.
-It depends mainly on the type of rider you are, but broadly speaking, it breaks down broadly, as shown below.
+We can help you figure out what type of bike you should get now that you’re in the market.
+It depends mainly on the kind of rider you are, but it breaks down broadly, as shown below.
 Read on to find out the different types of bikes explained to figure out which type will work best for you.

 Utility Bikes / Fixed Gear